Main Street Lending Program

 PPP Loan Forgiveness

 If you have received funding for a PPP loan from First Merchants Bank, we want you to be aware of some loan forgiveness requirements.
-Please read the attached document,
+While we are not yet ready to accept PPP loan forgiveness applications,